 Although heat is included in the name, you can use a heat pump for air conditioning.
-It works by shifting heat instead of generating it (the way a furnace does) which is why it can be used as a heating and cooling unit.
+It works by shifting heat instead of creating it (the way a furnace does) which is why it can be used as a heating and cooling unit.
 It's true that heat pumps can be very efficient, although most air conditioners are similar in terms of SEER rating.
-Just examine these two top of the line systems from Lennox.
+Just examine these two luxury level systems from Lennox.

 XC25 Air Conditioner

 up to 26 SEER

 What is SEER and HSPF?

 SEER is an efficiency scale for air conditioning systems, and the bigger the number, the better it is.
 The difference between 23.5 and 26 is not great however, and the efficiency varies depending on the model.
 On the other hand, HSPF is a different standard that stands for "heating seasonal performance factor" and is specially for heat pumps.
 It tells you how efficient the equipment is at heating.
 You can tell from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not superior depending on the AC you choose.
 The greatest difference between the two is that heat pumps can also warm up your home while an AC only cools.